Insights & Trends CX Contact Center

 Call transfer rate is the percentage of calls that are transferred from one agent to another.

 Regardless of the cause, as customers are bounced between agents instead of having their issues resolved, your support quality and customer experience suffer.
-Monitor your call transfer rate to identify where you might need to make call routing improvements or implement additional agent training.
+Monitor your call transfer rate to identify where you need to make call routing improvements or implement additional agent training.

 Tips to improve call transfer rate: